BATON ROUGE – Services for cardiologist Dr. Harris Lappin will be Monday. He died July 26 at age 68.

-Survivors include his wife Marilyn, two sons and two daughters.
+Survivors include his wife JoAnn and three children.

-Survivors include his wife Sallie, three sons and two daughters.
+Survivors include his wife Margaret and three children.